rasilvap/Java-Practice-testing-and-spring/README.md

 Intertec test java developer

  Mode To Use
-  Open a git console and text the comands gradlew clean build gradlew clean idea
+  Open a git console and text the comands:

+  gradlew clean build
+  gradlew clean idea